agsb/milliForth-6502/README.md

 - uses 32 bytes of _page zero_;
 - depends on spaces before and after a word in tib;
 - uses 7-bit ASCII characters;
-- still no include a classic _'OK '_;
+- still no include a _'OK '_;
-- still no include a destructive backspace routine;
+- still no include a backspace routine;

 ## Use